The steps necessary to develop a fully online or hybrid course and to secure all necessary approvals are given below.

 Note that the approval form will also contain the following question: "Instructor presence" is part of the requirement for online and hybrid courses at Butte College.
 "Instructor presence" means that online or hybrid course content duplicates or exceeds, so far as practical, the instructor's lectures, commentary, and reflections on course materials in a f2f classroom.
 Describe how this course will ensure adequate "instructor presence."

 3. INTELLECTUAL PROPERTY RIGHTS AGREEMENT

-The District's Intellectual Property Rights Agreement remains in effect for the 2012-2013 academic year.
+The District's Intellectual Property Rights Agreement is now perpetual.

 5. COURSE SCHEDULING

 Only DLC-approved online courses can be scheduled and face-to-face courses can't be "converted" to online once students begin registering.

 IMPORTANT: For a course to be scheduled in the spring, for example, it must be approved by the Distance Learning Committee in the preceding fall prior to the opening of registration (check the academic calendar for the date).
 A course approved by the DLC at the end of the fall semester is TOO LATE to be scheduled for the spring.

 The longest part of the process; a rule of thumb is to expect to spend roughly 300 hours in developing a 3-unit course.

 Planning to use audio or video?
 Please consult early on with Bambi Mayfield (MayfieldBa@butte.edu) of our DSPS office.
 She can provide transcription and captioning services to make your course accessible.
 The process is surprisingly simple and, if set up early in the development process, requires little work on the part of the instructor.